biggie-boss/LoreRim/README.md

 - Wind weapon (hopefully) removed since it doesn't actually do anything in LoreRim.
 - Shield of Awe is now only 25% but lasts 120 seeconds and duration scales
 - Sanity patched all fire spells to have the correct secondary effects from perks
+- Added crafting recipes for nearly every scroll and staff in LoreRim thanks to BardicNoel

 ***